-In this case, the pattern of usage of the term 'scandal' is consistent with the indexing hypothesis, which suggests that its use is an important reflection of real-world dynamics in Washington.
-Some controversies that were widely viewed as scandals were almost immediately described as such (for example, Abu Ghraib), while other controversies that were not broadly seen as scandals were described in other terms (for example, pre-war Bush administration claims about Iraqi weapons of mass destruction).
-To take one example, the Washington Post studiously avoided using the term 'scandal' to describe Whitewater in almost 200 news reports between 31 October 1993 and 8 June 1994 - language that reflected the state of the controversy at the time.
-However, as the allegations became more prominent, the Post began using the word 'scandal', which captured the new political reality.
+In this case, the pattern of usage of the term "scandal" is consistent with the indexing hypothesis, which suggests that its use is an important reflection of real-world dynamics in Washington.
+Some controversies that were widely viewed as scandals were almost immediately described as such (e.g., Abu Ghraib) while other controversies that were not broadly seen as scandals were described in other terms (e.g., pre-war Bush administration claims about Iraqi weapons of mass destruction).
+To take one example, the Washington Post studiously avoided using the term "scandal" to describe Whitewater in almost two hundred news reports between October 31, 1993 and June 8, 1994-language that reflected the state of the controversy at the time.
+However, as the allegations became more prominent, the Post shifted its language and used the word "scandal," which captured the new political reality.

-To measure this construct, I follow Meinke and Anderson in using the Washington Post as a proxy for scandal coverage in the national mainstream media.
-The Post is an influential outlet that often sets the agenda for national politics coverage (including scandals) for reporters nationwide.
-For instance, a 2003 New York Times report on the controversy over the disclosure of Valerie Plame's identity stated, The Washington Post published a prominent article on the front page, one mark of a burgeoning scandal here.
+To measure this construct, I follow Meinke and Anderson in using the Washington Post as a proxy for scandal coverage in the national mainstream media.56 The Post is an influential outlet whose coverage of national politics-including scandals-often sets the agenda for reporters nationwide.57 For instance, a 2003 New York Times report on the controversy over the disclosure of Valerie Plame's identity stated, "The Washington Post published a prominent article on the front page, one mark of a burgeoning scandal here".58 Using Post articles published between 1977 and 2008,59 I determine the first time the Post published a front-page story focusing on a controversy concerning the president and executive branch that described it as a scandal in the reporter's voice or headline, a precise and replicable approach designed to minimize false positives and subjectiv-